sungyoon-lee/bcp/README.md

 # Lipschitz-Certifiable Training with a Tight Outer Bound

-This repository is the official implementation of BCP, Box Constraint Propagation.
+This repository is the official implementation of BCP (Box Constraint Propagation).

 ![Illustration](./media/Illustration.png)